4 Romantic Ideas to Boost Excitement In Your Relationship

-We’ve managed to make it work now for fifteen years, but I tell ya–boosting excitement in your relationship is no easy task when you have no history of dating in the first place.
+We’ve managed to make it work now for sixteen years, but I tell ya–boosting excitement in your relationship is no easy task when you have no history of dating in the first place.
 What we’ve learned along the way ends up sort of re-blossoming every Valentines day.
 For us, that’s because we were engaged on V-Day.
 But for the rest of the world that also celebrates this unofficial holiday, it’s simply about the notion that love still exists and should be celebrated.

-In our fifteen years, I’ve discovered many truths about marriage and making it work even when you’re totally opposite.
+In our sixteen years, I’ve discovered many truths about marriage and making it work even when you’re totally opposite.
 Especially when you’re totally opposite, like we are.
 Because when you live on opposite ends of the spectrum, there’s a ton of work sprinkled with patience and understanding that comes into play before you even think about how to boost excitement in your relationship.
 But when you can get the former figured out, the latter becomes even more fun!

 Here are some of the things we’ve learned: